-Unlike some towns, Glennie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Glennie are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glennie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Glennie is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Glennie who work in sales jobs (16.25%), office and administrative support (11.98%), and management occupations (9.59%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.27% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.